nburrus/tiny-watchdog/README.md

 This server will listen on port 4242 and send the images to anyone connecting to this port with ZMQ and the specified password.

 You need to open that port to the firewall.

+If you want to use a raspberry pi camera, just specify `picamera` instead of the `rtsp` URL.

 **On the public server**